 - Sports Ball – venue: City Hall

-This is by far not an exhaustive list.
-There are many other options, including Engineers’ Ball, Students’ Ball, etc. So everyone can find what they prefer.
+This is the list of most famous and beautiful Balls, but doesn’t cover everything.
+There are other options, including Engineers’ Ball, Students’ Ball, etc. So everyone can find what they prefer.

 You also have a number of Balls outside Vienna, for instance, a Casanova Ball in Graz.

-How to Choose the Ball You Would Like to Attend
+How to Choose the Viennese Ball You Would Like to Attend

 With so many options, it’s quite hard to choose.
 There are a few things to consider.